JadenSimon/proposal-defer/README.md

 ## Behavior
-A `defer` statement has an async variant: `defer await` that awaits the code execution.
-The following behaviors apply to both `defer` and `defer await` unless otherwise specified.

 * The expression or block following `defer` is unconditionally executed when the current scope exits.
 This can be from:
     * `return`
     * `throw`